shenwzh3/DialogXL/README.md

 # DialogXL
 This repo contains the PyTorch implementaion for AAAI-2021 accepted paper DialogXL: All-in-One XLNet for Multi-Party Conversation Emotion Recognition.

+## Updata 2021/3/18
+We have updated our code to make it fit the latest version of huggingface's Transformers.
+Now you can run our code with Transformers 4.3.3, the pre-trained XLNet can be download from https://huggingface.co/xlnet-base-cased.

+The hyper-parameters we previously provided still work well, but the well-trained DialogXL models we uploaded may be unable to run in this code version.

 ## Requirements
 * Python 3.6
 * PyTorch 1.4.0